The Top 3 Tips for Winning in Texas Hold’em Poker

 As a point of reference, strong two-card hands would include any of the following hands:

-• A pair of any kind, the higher the better
+- A pair of any kind, the higher the better

-• Two consecutive face cards of any suit
+- Two consecutive face cards of any suit

-• Always consider playing an Ace
+- Always consider playing on with an Ace

 When you have a strong two-card hand, you want to make sure the other players pony up before they see the flop.
 You can do that by raising any existing bets.
 While it indicates you might have a strong hand, you can figure that anyone who calls or raises your bet will likely have a decent hand as well.
 If you let them see the flop on the cheap, they might catch cards that will change the complexion of the hand.

-Tip #1 – Play Cautious After the Turn and River
+Tip #3 – Play Cautious After the Turn and River

 Everyone who sticks around after the flop probably has a decent hand.
 It’s also possible they are seeking one card to make a decent hand.
 When the betting starts with the Turn and River, you better have some power in your hand.
 As a novice, you probably don’t have the skills you will need to bluff another player off a decent hand.

 If you are fishing for one card after the turn, it’s okay to bet if you can do so cheaply.
 When it comes to the River, you had better have some value in your hand.
-If you suspect you could be beaten, it’s okay to fold with no regard for what you have already put in the put.
+If you suspect you could be beaten, it’s okay to fold with no regard for what you have already put in the pot.

 Remember, it’s a game of attrition until you get the big hand, then fire.